Navigation

 2026 Greenville Ave.

-OK, after you’re nice and gummied out strolling the Lower Greenville strip, do this: Stop by Son of a Butcher for a pair of sliders.
+OK, after you’re nice and gummied out strolling along Lower Greenville, do this: Stop by Son of a Butcher for a pair of sliders.
 Go for the PB&J (blackberry jam, crunchy peanut butter, bacon, caramelized onion and a slice of American cheese) or Frikka Tikka (fried chicken, paneer cheese, cilantro, basil, pickled red onion and raita lime mayo served with a spicy tikka sauce).
-And you definitely need a side for those seemingly incurable munchies, so get yourself an order of loaded brisket fries (BBQ-sauced smoked brisket and four melted cheeses over fries) and wash it all down with a cookie dough or chocolate brownie milkshake.
+And you definitely need a side for those seemingly incurable munchies, so get yourself an order of loaded brisket fries (barbecue-sauced smoked brisket and four melted cheeses over fries) and wash it all down with a cookie dough or chocolate brownie milkshake.

 Zalat Pizza